nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

   files_external:option      Manage mount options for a mount files_external:verify      Verify mount configuration

-These commands replicate the functionality in the ownCloud Web GUI, plus two new
+These commands replicate the functionality in the Nextcloud Web GUI, plus two new
 features:  ``files_external:export`` and ``files_external:import``.

-Use ``files_external:export`` to export all admin mounts to stdout, and ``files_external:export [user_id]`` to export the mounts of the specified ownCloud user.
+Use ``files_external:export`` to export all admin mounts to stdout, and ``files_external:export [user_id]`` to export the mounts of the specified Nextcloud user.

-Use ``files_external:import [filename]`` to import legacy JSON configurations, and to copy external mount configurations to another ownCloud server.
+Use ``files_external:import [filename]`` to import legacy JSON configurations, and to copy external mount configurations to another Nextcloud server.

 Added in 9.0.